Create a drop down menu - Database managed

 • To use ODBC, OLE DB, or Oracle select Custom Data Providers.
 This option must be enabled in your license.
 To request a license with this option enabled, please email [email protected].

-It is possible to connect FileHold to a wide variety of data sources using ODBC or OLE DB connections, however, there is no way to guarantee any arbitrary data source is fully compatible with FileHold.
+It is possible to connect FileHold to a wide variety of data sources using ODBC or OLE DB connections.
+However, there is no way to guarantee any arbitrary data source is fully compatible with FileHold.
 Make sure you confirm technical compatibility before committing to a solution design using an ODBC or OLE DB connection.
-In some cases FileHold may be able to support an incompatible data source through a product change.
+In some cases, FileHold may be able to support an incompatible data source through a product or configuration change.
 See Understanding connecting to external data for more information.

 1. Enter the Server Name.
 The Server Name field contains the name of the machine hosting the database from which you are getting the values.
 The format of the server name is the name only and does not require forward slashes.
-If the database is hosted on the same server as FileHold, you can use (local) (include parentheses).
+If the database is hosted on the same server as FileHold, you can use (local).
+Include the parentheses.

 2. Enter the database username and password.
-If you choose not to use integrated authentication and decide to enter the user name manually, the format for the database username field is just “username” (no quotes) (not ''//domain/username').
-If you are using integrated authentication the FileHold Service Account must have permission to the database being looked up.
-If the source database system is SQL Server, this can be done in the database software management console looking at the database Security > Logins properties.
+If you choose not to use integrated authentication and decide to enter the username manually, the format for the database username field is just “username” (no quotes) (not ''//domain/username').
+If you are using integrated authentication, the FileHold Service Account must have permission to the source database.
+If the source database system is SQL Server, this can be done on the database software management console looking at the database Security > Logins properties.

 3. Click Verify Connection.